ulfschneider/ulfschneider.github.io/_pages/b_thoughts.md

 - [Self-organization](http://ulf.codes/self-organization/)
 {:.toc}

-It could be you are interested also in [allesagil.net](http://allesagil.net), a blog about agility I was writing some years ago in German language.
+Probably you are also interested in [allesagil.net](http://allesagil.net), a blog about agility I was writing some years ago in German language.

 If you are looking for faster reading, perhaps these [tweets]({{site.url}}/tweets/) are for you.